 There is one General Assembly scholarship, which is available to members of underrepresented groups.
 Called Break the Glass, it entitles recipients to a tuition discount of up to $1,500 for the data science or software engineering bootcamp.
 GA is particularly focused on diversity, so no General Assembly merit scholarship exists at this time.

 You can also pay for General Assembly with an income share agreement, or ISA, through Catalyst.
 If you choose this payment method, you pay for General Assembly when you get a job, and nothing except for a $250 deposit until then.
 Popular among bootcamp students as a kind of job insurance, it requires you to pay 10 percent of your income for 48 months.
+General Assembly’s ISA has excellent reviews which is why we have included the school on our list of best ISA bootcamps.

 You can take out a loan for General Assembly using one of GA’s lending partners.
 Because these are student loans, General Assembly is able to offer low-interest loan financing.
 Your interest rate depends on whether you partner with Climb, Ascent, or Meritize.
 To find out more about how to take out a loan at General Assembly, speak to a financial advisor.